wellcometrust/grants_tagger_light/README.md

 ## 🔥 Train

 The command will train a model and save it to the specified path.
-Currently we support on BertMesh.
+Currently, we support BertMesh.

 ### Training bertmesh
 ```